Overall New Zealand Scholarship results 2020

 Technology 3700 2.08 67 10

-Te Reo Maori 949 3.16 28 2
+Te Reo Māori 949 3.16 28 2

 Te Reo Rangatira 182 6.04 10 1

-The Technical Overview Group Assessment applies discretion in the setting of cut scores: The 3 percent criterion is applied with discretion of plus or minus 5 students.
-Cut scores are set such that all students at or above the cut score have demonstrated performance at the Scholarship standard.
+The Technical Overview Group Assessment applies discretion in the setting of cut scores.
+The 3% criterion is applied with discretion of plus or minus 5 students.

 New Zealand Scholarship cut scores